 ACE mentoring program – We are proud that each UMKC resident chooses an ACE (Accessible, Confidential and Encouraging) faculty mentor in the first 8-15 months of residency training.
 Mentors provide professional support such as advice on fellowships and help with personal issues or other needs.
 ACE mentors are basically “there for their mentees” when needed.

-Visiting professors –Because learning from a variety of attendings from different backgrounds is very beneficial to broadening resident knowledge, UMKC has invested in one of the most robust visiting professor programs in the country.
-We average 18-24 VPs annually, including the most sought-after educators in the country.
+Visiting professors –Because learning from a variety of attendings from different backgrounds is very beneficial to broadening resident knowledge, UMKC recruits sought after visiting professors from around the country.

-American Institute of Radiological Pathology (AIRP) – To reinforce correlation of diagnostic imaging findings with pathology and physiology, each resident attends a four-week course in Bethesda, MD during the PGY3 (R2) year prior to the core exam.
-The course registration fee is paid by the program and a stipend to cover living expenses is provided.
+American Institute of Radiological Pathology (AIRP) – To reinforce correlation of diagnostic imaging findings with pathology and physiology, each resident attends a four-week course in during the PGY4 (R3) year prior to the core exam.
+The course registration fee is paid by the program.

 Residents undergo formative core competency-based evaluations at the completion of each rotation.
-Confidential peer, program and faculty evaluations are performed, as well.
+Additionally, confidential program and faculty evaluations are performed.
 Resident comments are used for internal program improvements.
 Residents meet with the program director biannually.

 Exams – UMKC pays for residents to take a yearly in-service exam provided by the American College of Radiology (ACR).
 This exam provides UMKC residents with an opportunity to compare individual sub-specialty subject knowledge by level of training to peers at other programs.
 These scores can help determine strengths and weaknesses to focus study efforts.

 UMKC is proud of the extensive award winning research produced by the department from residents, faculty and fellows in recent years.
-Residents interested in research will find UMKC is supportive with time off, preparation and finances related to research.
 Although each resident is required to do only one scholarly project (as per ACGME guidelines), our residents are encouraged to pursue as many as they wish.
-Research electives may be taken for up to a month/year.
-Those presenting may take up to one extra week off per year and receive a stipend to attend an additional meeting.
+Research electives are available and will be reviewed on a case by case basis by the program director.
 Free statistical support and pre-project research planning are available through UMKC as well.